openxla/stablehlo/docs/spec.md

 Fills an `output` tensor with values in increasing order starting from zero along the `iota_dimension` dimension.
 More formally, `output[i0, ..., id, ..., iR-1] = id`, where `d` is equal to `iota_dimension`.

-For integers, if the dimension size is larger than what the element type's maximum value can hold, an overflow occurs and the behavior is implementation- defined and one of the following:

-  * mathematical result modulo $2^n$, where n is the bit width of the result, for unsigned overflow.
-For signed integer overflow, wraps the result around the representable range $[-2^{n-1},\ 2^{n-1} - 1]$.
-  * saturation to $2^{n-1} - 1$ for signed overflow and saturation to $2^n - 1$
-  for unsigned overflow.

 ### Inputs